ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/jupyter_notebooks.md

 - The selected kernel needs to point to a virtual environment including the `virtual_ecosystem` package and dependencies, and
-- the kernel should be available consistent across supported Python versions, developer machines, GitHub runners used for testing and also within the ReadTheDocs build environment.
+- the kernel should be available consistently across supported Python versions, developer machines, GitHub runners used for testing and also within the ReadTheDocs build environment.

-Fortunately, when `poetry run` or `poetry shell` are used, the `jupyter` kernels are updated to set the `python3` kernel to the active `poetry` virtual environment.
-This should ensure that Jupyter is invoked in the correct environment on all platforms.
-We can check this by running the following:
+Fortunately, when `poetry run` or `poetry shell` are used, the `jupyter` kernels are updated to set the `python3` kernel to point to the active `poetry` virtual environment.
+This ensures that Jupyter is invoked in the correct environment on all platforms.
+We can check this by running the following, which shows the `python3` kernel pointing to the `python3` kernel Virtual Ecosystem virtual environment: that path will vary between machines but `poetry` will ensure that the link is set correctly.

 ```zsh
 % poetry run jupyter kernelspec list